simon-builder/free-genai-bootcamp-2025/sentence-constructor/journal.md

 - Use simple Japanese phrases for reinforcement (この形は正しいです)
 - Encourage experimentation with sentence structure
 - Break down complex sentences into manageable parts
+- Only provide hints at the end of your response after the third unsuccessful attempts by the students.

 ### Don't:
 - Provide direct translations